 Let it sink in for a moment:

-You're not a customer, you're a product.
+I am not a customer, I am a product.

 Which gets me back to my original point: why are you just giving your information away?
 You should guard it ferociously.
 You’re not getting something for free, you’re making an exchange.